 A World of Opportunity Awaits D.C.
 High School Students

 The George Washington University’s Stephen Joel Trachtenberg (SJT) Scholarship program, founded in 1989, provides academically talented D.C. high school seniors with a full, four-year scholarship covering tuition, room and board, books and fees at the university.
 Launched in January 1989 as the 21st Century Scholarship by former university president Stephen Joel Trachtenberg, the award was designed to attract talented high school seniors from D.C.'s public and public charter high schools to GW.
-Each spring, GW surprises SJT Scholarship recipients at their high schools.
-Read about our 2017 recipients.
+Each spring, GW surprises SJT Scholarship recipients.
+Read about our 2020 recipients.

 Students must apply to GW by January 5 and be nominated by their high school counselor by January 11.